 Started in 1976 in Llanwrtyd wells (the Welsh don’t like to use too many vowels), bog snorkeling is where you ‘swim’ 2 length of a 55m trench through a bog wearing snorkels and flippers.The world championships are held each year in August and a former university friend of mine was actually World Champion in 2008 and 2009, stick that on your resume my friend!
 You can also do the triathlon through the bog too.
 Wtf?!
 Llanwrtyd Wells is a tiny town, so look for some Holiday Cottages in Wales, grab your snorkel and represent your country!

 3) Visit Cardiff and the Millennium stadium:

 Wale’s capital is a beautiful city, the nightlife is awesome and the people are friendly.
 Check out Cardiff castle, the civic centre and city hall for a spot of culture and, if your timing is right, head to the Millennium Stadium to try to catch some a sporting fixture.

 The welsh are a crazy bunch, so try out another ‘sport’ they invented – coasteering, not for the faint hearted.
 Basically, it involves sea level traversing, rock climbing, cliff jumping and swimming into sea caves along the beautiful North Pembrokeshire coastline.
 It’s not cheap at $300 for a weekend (price includes accommodation, equipment, transport etc) but it promises to be an adrenaline filled, action packed couple of days.
 This looks awesome.

 5) Wakestock – one of the biggest wakeboarding festivals in the world:

 ow much fun can you squeeze in one weekend??
 This could be your answer.
-A massive festival in North West Wales, featuring the likes of N*E*R*D, Moby, Groove Armada along with the world’s best wakeboardeds, this is a party and a half. over 4 years ago
+A massive festival in North West Wales, featuring the likes of N*E*R*D, Moby, Groove Armada along with the world’s best wakeboardeds, this is a party and a half. about 5 years ago